flutter/website/src/platform-integration/ios/app-extensions.md

     </div>
 </figure>

-Starting from version 3.16.0, Flutter supports building Flutter UI for app extensions.
+Starting from version 3.16, Flutter supports building Flutter UI for app extensions.
 To create the UI for
-an app extension using Flutter, you must use a extension-safe Flutter.xcframework and embed the `FlutterViewController` as described in the following section.
+an app extension using Flutter, you must use an extension-safe `Flutter.xcframework` and embed the `FlutterViewController` as described in the following section.

 {{site.alert.note}}
-  Due to the memory limits of app extensions, it is only recommanded to use Flutter to build app extension UI for extension types that have memory limits larger than 100mb, Share Extensions for example, which has a 120mb memory limit.
+  Due to the memory limitations of app extensions, it is only recommended to use Flutter to build app extension UI for extension types that have memory limits larger than 100mb.
+  Share Extensions for example, which has a 120mb memory limit.
 In addition, Flutter uses extra memories in debug mode.
 Thus Flutter does not fully support running app extension in debug mode on physical devices when used to build extension UI.
 Alternatively, use simulator to test in debug mode.
 {{site.alert.end}}

 1. Locate the Extension Safe Flutter.xcframework, at <path_to_flutter_sdk>/bin/cache/artifacts/engine/ios/extension_safe/Flutter.xcframework.